ZR6LSD/Linux-Mint-Server/README.md

   - ntp              -  Network Time Protocol

-## This is just a small summary of the packages that it removes.
+## This is just a small summary of some of the packages that it removes.
 There are many more.

 - Xorg Xserver and related packages
 - lightdm display manager